What is Cloud Computing: Definition, History, Types, Deployment models

 Difference between On-premise and Cloud computing

-1. 1960: Researchers at M.I.T. started experimenting with time-sharing, applying the foundation for modern cloud computing.
+1. 1960: Researchers at MIT started experimenting with time-sharing, applying the foundation for modern cloud computing.

 2. 1970: Time-sharing became the most dominant mode in computing before personal computers became popular.